-In short, the typical host community includes a student population that includes at least 10% from outside the African-American and Latino communities; however, the Achievement First enrollment is composed of 99% of students from these two groups (or 97% from New York).
+In short, the typical host community includes a student population that includes at least 10% from outside the African-American and Latino communities.
 AF does not screen for race when administering the student lottery, and suggested that these differences were the result of the admissions preference for children eligible for free and reduced lunch.
 This, however, does not appear to be a complete explanation, as the population of free and reduced lunch students at AF schools is actually equal to or lower than the host communities in Connecticut and New York.

-It will be interesting to see how AF adapts its model to the demographics of the four Rhode Island communities that propose to host the AF School here.
-More specifically, those communities have enrollments of African-American, Latino and free/reduced price lunch students as follows:
+AF will need to adapt its model to the very different demographics of the four Rhode Island communities that propose to host the AF School here.
+Treated as a single aggregate group, 54% of the children in the four communities live in poverty (free and reduced lunch eligible),